Oscillating nuclear charge radii as sensors for ultralight dark matter

 We derive the effects of nuclear charge-radius oscillations on electronic transitions and demonstrate the method using two optical clock transitions of $^{171}$Yb$^+$.
-Calculating the sensitivities of these transition frequencies to changes of the nuclear charge radius allows us to directly relate QCD-axion and scalar UDM-nuclear couplings to variations of the optical clock frequencies.
-From a 26-month-long optical atomic frequency comparison using a single $^{171}$Yb$^+$ ion, we obtain an experimental bound on UDM nuclear couplings.
+Calculating the sensitivities of these transition frequencies to changes in the nuclear charge radius allows us to directly relate the QCD-axion and scalar UDM nuclear couplings to variations in the optical clock frequencies.
+From a 26-month optical atomic frequency comparison using a single $^{171}$Yb$^+$ ion, we obtain an experimental bound on UDM nuclear couplings.

 The total electronic energy $E_\textrm{tot}$ of an atomic state contains the energies associated with the finite nucleus mass (mass shift, MS) and the non-zero nuclear charge radius $r_N$ (field shift, FS).
 They can be parameterized as~\cite{krane1991introductory} \bea \!\!\!\!\!\!\!
 E_{\rm MS} \simeq K_{\rm MS} \frac{1}{m_A}\propto\frac{1}{A}\,\, {\rm and}\,\, E_{\rm FS} \simeq K_{\rm FS} \left<r_N^2\right>\propto A^{2/3}\,, \eea where $K_{\rm MS}$ and $K_{\rm FS}$ are the mass-shift and field-shift constants and the mass $m_A$ of an atom with atomic mass number $A$ is largely determined by the nuclear mass $m_N$.
 The variation of the total electronic energy associated with the nuclear degrees of freedom can be written as~\cite{king2013isotope}: \bea \!\!\!\!\!\!\! \left. \frac{\Delta E_{\rm tot}}{E_{\rm tot}}\right|_{\rm nuc} \simeq - \frac{E_{\rm MS}}{E_{\rm tot}}\frac{\Delta m_N}{m_N}+\frac{E_{\rm FS}}{E_{\rm tot}}\frac{\Delta \left<r_N^2\right>}{\left<r_N^2\right>}\,. \eea For heavy nuclei, the second term dominates, as in the case of \textsuperscript{171}Yb\textsuperscript{+} shown below.
-Thus, by comparing two electronic transition frequencies $\nu_a$ and $\nu_b$ of heavy atoms we obtain
+Thus, by comparing two electronic transition frequencies $\nu_a$ and $\nu_b$ of heavy atoms, we obtain

 where we defined~\footnote{This discussion can be extended to transitions in two different atomic species when allowing for two different charge radii.} \bea K_{a,b} \equiv \frac{K^{\nu_a}_{\rm FS} \,\langle r_N^2 \rangle}{\nu_a} -\frac{K^{\nu_b}_{\rm FS}\,\langle r_N^2 \rangle}{\nu_b} \,. \eea